dariaomelkina/MacOS_drivers_instruction/README.md

 * NIC (Network Interface Controller)
 * HID (Human Interface Device)

 As described in the video by the following [link](https://developer.apple.com/videos/play/wwdc2019/702/) there are several advantages to using System Extensions and DriverKit:
+* Unlike kexts, System Extensions run in the user space, bugs in them cannot compromise kernel
+* System Extensions have no restrictions on dynamic memory allocation, synchronization, and latency
+* Building, testing, and debugging can all be performed on one machine
+* Enabled full debugger support
+* There is no need to restart the machine if the extension crushes
+* Kernel and other applications will not stop running if the extension crushes
+* DriverKit provides full modern replacement of the previously discussed I/O kit
+* DriverKit drivers run in user space, where, just like System Extensions, they cannot compromise kernel and shutter the security
+* These extensions are available to all the users, even for tasks, previously
+* Et cetera

+Furthermore, starting with new versions of macOS, kexts will be deprecated.
+It is [officially stated](https://developer.apple.com/documentation/iokit/) by the Apple developer website, that devices supported on macOS 11 and later require DriverKit instead of I/O Kit.

-We will try both approaches, starting with the newer, more secure, and, perhaps, an easier one –– DriverKit.
+We will try both approaches, starting with the newer, more secure, and, perhaps, an easier one –– DriverKit framework.

 ## Drivers using DriverKit framework:
 *This –– the first version of the instruction –– is based on the official presentation and demonstration of the